Mary F. Thomas: Women's rights activist

 Beginning in March 1857, Thomas became a coeditor of a national woman's magazine called The Lily, temporarily filling in for her fellow suffragist and Indiana Woman's Rights Association vice president Mary Birdsall, who had purchased the magazine from Amelia Bloomer in 1854 and was publishing it in Richmond, Indiana.
 The magazine focused on issues ranging from temperance and women's rights to dress reform and femme coverture.
-In 1858 and 1859 Thomas was associate editor of the Mayflower with Lizzie Bunnel.
+In 1858 and 1859 Thomas was associate editor of the Mayflower with Lizzie Bunnell.
 Thomas also contributed articles to Woman's Journal, among other newspapers.

 First address to the Indiana state legislature

 On January 19, 1859, Thomas, Mary Birdsall, and Agnes Cook addressed a special joint session of the Indiana General Assembly when it met to hear a petition for women's rights.
 Thomas became the first woman to present a petition before the state legislature.
 The Indiana Women's Rights Association’s petition, which included more than one thousand signatures, called for passage of laws to provide property rights for married women and a women's suffrage amendment to the Indiana Constitution.
-Thomas presented the petition usng logical arguments and strongly advocated for equal rights after pleading with the assembly to listen respectfully.
+Thomas presented the petition using logical arguments and strongly advocated for equal rights after pleading with the assembly to listen respectfully.
 Birdsall spoke after Thomas and called for women's suffrage; Cook concluded the remarks with an appeal for temperance.
 Despite their efforts, the state legislature to no action on the petition.

 Various contemporary accounts of the event reported different descriptions of the atmosphere in the statehouse as the women spoke.
 Some reports described the men in the crowd as "rough, outspoken and boisterous"; other accounts indicated that everyone listened "politely."